-This add-on sets up a virtual maze for you and helps you build a more giant dungeon that has exits to all directions.
-Such mazes will be a massive game-changer in your game but be aware, they can raise your dungeon’s complexity a lot.
+This add-on sets up a virtual maze for you and helps you build a more giant dungeon that has exits in all directions.
+Such mazes will be a massive game-changer in your game but be aware they can raise your dungeon’s complexity a lot.

 A Meta Maze is a maze that requires some function calls to set up correctly.
 I recommend you to open the Sample Project in the Maker while reading this tutorial.

 Step 1: Map Setup (only when using snippet-based Dungeon Generation)